We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Versatility is one of Trail 8’s main properties.
 It’s a bike that can suit the needs of the entire family, acting as both a day-to-day commuter and as a proper trail bike for dirt, gravel, and forest roads.

 Of course, Trail 8 will feel most at home staying off paved roads and getting dusty and dirty.
-But thanks to its progressive, upright geometry, it also rides well when taken on long leisure rides on bike paths and tarmac.
+But thanks to its progressive, upright geometry, it also rides well when taken on different trails and surfaces.

 Cannondale Trail 8 is an entry-level bicycle with lots of introductory components.
 As such, it’s most suitable for beginner riders and those who are still learning the ropes of off-road riding.